You can also read this guide in Français.

 Are you trying to share music with other members of your family, but they can’t access your shared music for some reason?
 Does your iPhone just prompt you to buy a subscription to Apple Music when you paid for the shared plan and you should have the same privileges as your family members?
 There could be many reasons why Apple music family sharing not working; let’s explore them below.

-There are a few different ways that you can address this problem, but one of the best ways is to use iPhone music sharing software so that you can bypass Apple’s excessive controls and configuration issues. iMyFone TunesMate is a great choice among them.
-With it, you share any Apple music file between computer or between iDevices, even if they have different Apple ID’s.
-You don’t even need an Internet connection to do it.
+There are a few different ways that you can address this problem, but one of the best ways is to use iPhone music sharing software so that you can bypass Apple’s excessive controls and configuration issues. iMyFone TunesMate iPhone Transfer is a great choice among them.
+With it, you share any Apple music file between computer or between iDevices, even if they have different Apple IDs.
+You don’t even need an Internet connection.

-- Paid and Free Music - TunesMate supports sharing music that you purchased from Apple Music, from Google Play, or even from Amazon, and free music as well.
+- Paid and Free Music - Share music that you purchased from Apple Music, Google Play, or Amazon, and free music as well.